Grand Getaways: the Growing Skip-Gen Travel Trend

 Trafalgar’s tour itineraries also work well for skip-gen travelers, offering a wide variety of activity options for all ages and interests.
 The national parks are a top destination for grandparents seeking to explore America with their grandchildren and the company’s “Wild West Cowboys and Buffalos” itinerary is popular for those trips.
 Sharing the family’s heritage is often another reason for skip-gen local experiences plus an inside look at cultures and traditions.

-Cruise Lines International Association (CLIA) named skip-gen cruises as one of its top trends in its 2018 State of the Cruise Industry Outlook.
-Holland America Line’s premium mid-sized ships are well-suited for skip-gen travelers, providing a wide array of itineraries, programming for all ages, and onboard kids’ and teens’ centers with age-appropriate activities for children ages 3-17.
+Cruise Lines International Association (CLIA) highlights skip-gen and multigenerational travel with one-third of their passengers sailing with extended family.
+Holland America Line’s premium mid-sized ships are well-suited for skip-gen travelers, providing a wide array of itineraries and room configurations, programming for all ages, and onboard kids’ and teens’ centers with age-appropriate activities for children ages 3-17.
 Multi-generational travel and grandparents traveling with their grandchildren is something that Crystal Cruises has seen on its voyages, particularly on its ocean-going ships, since Crystal is the only luxury cruise line that offers dedicated children’s facilities.

 Uniworld’s Generations Collection river cruise sailings in Europe are another option for grandparents and grandchildren interested in experiencing different cultures together, offering family-friendly activities and two dedicated Family Hosts to oversee programs for younger guests.
 Trips to iconic cities such as New York City and Washington D.C. are popular with skip-gen travelers, as are getaways to beach hotels and resorts.